 Robin is an active advocate for mothers and their legal right to breastfeed (to get legislative updates, please join our newsletter!).
 She is a prolific writer and presenter on breastfeeding topics.
-She was the founding co-editor of the International Lactation Consultant Association's (ILCA) blog, Lactation Matters, and a regular contributor to ILCA's E-Globe newsletter, and curates The Sanity Spot, SDBFC’s popular blog.
-Robin is also the founder of the San Diego Nursing in Public Task Force and a newly appointed Take Action Ambassador for Best for Babes.
+She is also the author of Latch: A handbook for Breastfeeding with Confidence at Every Stage.

-Robin offers in-person consultations for mothers in San Diego and throughout the world (via Skype), and teaches workshops throughout San Diego County, including UCSD hospital, UCSD campus, and The Birth Education Center of San Diego.
+Robin offers in-person consultations for families in San Diego and throughout the world (via online).
 She enjoys working with families of all shapes and sizes, and SDBFC coaches birth mothers, as well as adoptive parents and lesbian partners, by offering education about induced lactation.

-Robin lives in San Diego, CA with her two sons, Benjamin and Ryan, and their dog, Tilly.
+Robin lives in San Diego, CA with her two sons, Benjamin and Ryan, and their dog, Ellie.
 She loves cooking, traveling, hiking, going to the beach, social media, and teaching.

 In 2008 I decided I wanted to help new moms feel confident and empowered, just as I had felt after my LC visited my home.
 As new moms, we are fragile, overwhelmed, and hormonal.
 Any difficulty can seem like an insurmountable task.